Prathamesh-Ghatole/Prathamesh-Ghatole.github.io/content/pages/index.md

 name: "Prathamesh Ghatole"
 ---

-AI & Data Engineer owning end-to-end, ML & data systems in production.
-Focused on pragmatic ML and data pipelines under real-world constraints, with strong open-source experience and academic background in Data Science & AI.
+AI & Data Engineer owning end-to-end, data-driven systems in production.
+Focused on pragmatic ML and data pipelines under real-world constraints, with strong open-source experience and a formal background in Data Science.